WHAT A NIGHT!

 Her entrepreneurial ventures include Culture Care Creative, Academy Kintsugi, and Fujimura Institute.

-Together the Fujimuras have served as a Equity in Action Visiting Scholars at the University of Pennsylvania.
+Together the Fujimuras have served as Equity in Action Visiting Scholars at the University of Pennsylvania.
 They live near Princeton, NJ.